Aaron Ramsey (English footballer)

+Club career

-Professional career
+Youth career

 Ramsey joined Aston Villa alongside his brother Jacob at under-9 level.
 He moved through the youth ranks, and was given his first professional contract on 16 March 2021.
 During his time playing for the Aston Villa U23 side, Ramsey was named by The Guardian as one of England's top young talents.
 On 24 May 2021, Ramsey was part of the Aston Villa U18s team that won the FA Youth Cup, beating Liverpool 2–1 in the final.

+Aston Villa

-Ramsey was promoted to the first-team towards the end of the 2020–21 season, and played his first game with the senior team on 21 July 2021 - scoring in a pre-season friendly against Walsall.
+Ramsey was promoted to the first-team towards the end of the 2020–21 season, and played his first game with the senior team on 21 July 2021 – scoring in a pre-season friendly against Walsall.
 Ramsey made his first-team debut on 24 August 2021, in a 6–0 EFL Cup victory over Barrow.

 On 11 January 2022, Ramsey joined League One club Cheltenham Town on loan until the end of the season.
 He made his EFL debut as a second-half substitute in a 1–0 defeat to Rotherham United on 22 January 2022.
-On 23 April 2022, Ramsey scored his first goal in senior football in a 1–2 home defeat for Cheltenham against Bolton Wanderers.
+On 23 April 2022, Ramsey scored his first goal in senior football in a 2–1 home defeat for Cheltenham against Bolton Wanderers.

 On 5 August 2022, Ramsey joined Championship club Norwich City on a season-long loan deal, linking up once again with former Villa manager Dean Smith.
 He made his debut on 9 August 2022, as a substitute in a 2–2 EFL Cup draw against Birmingham City.
 Norwich won the match on penalties, but Ramsey did not take part in the penalty shoot-out.
-He scored his first goals for the club on 29 October 2022 when he scored twice in a 3-1 win against Stoke City.
+He scored his first goals for the club on 29 October 2022 when he scored twice in a 3–1 win against Stoke City.
 In December 2022, Ramsey suffered a knee injury which required surgery.
 On 3 January 2023, Ramsey's loan deal with Norwich was terminated to allow him to continue his rehabilitation at Villa.

-On 31 January, 2023, Ramsey moved to Middlesbrough on loan for the rest of the season.
+Following surgery and a month of rehabilitation, Ramsey moved to Middlesbrough on loan for the rest of the season on 31 January 2023.
 On 15 February, he made his debut for Middlesbrough in a Championship match against Sheffield United coming on as an 82nd minute substitute for Marcus Forss.
-Ramsey got his first goals for Middlesbrough on 4 March 2023, scoring twice in a 5–0 victory over Reading.
+Ramsey got his first goals for Middlesbrough on 4 March, scoring twice in a 5–0 victory over Reading.